Combatd/On_Premises_Private_Cloud_Automation/README.md

 Calm opens within the Prism Central window of your browser and you will see a new sidebar to the left of the page that gives you access to Calm’s capabilities.
 By default, when Calm opens, the Applications page will be displayed.

 The sidebar options, in order from top to bottom, are Marketplace, Blueprints, Applications, Library, Settings, Marketplace Manager, and Projects.
 As we progress through this course, we will discuss these options in more detail.

+## 8. Generate an SSH Key Pair

+### Linux OS, CentOS for a fast, license free base OS
+For simplicity in operating system (OS) licensing and speed to provision a virtual machine (VM), we will focus on using Linux for our courses.
+Calm works equally well with Windows and nearly every facility we’ll learn with Linux has a compatible or analogous Windows feature.

+Linux belongs to the family of Unix-like operating systems.
+It was written by Linus Torvalds and has the features that are typical of a modern Unix OS, including multitasking, virtual memory, shared libraries, demand loading, shared copy-on-write executables, proper memory management, and multistack networking including IPv4 and IPv6.

+To use Linux, you need to download a distribution, which is a complete Linux system including the kernel and applications.
+Multiple distributions are available for download and one popular choice is CentOS.

+The Community Enterprise Operating System (or CentOS) is a Linux distribution that provides a free, community-supported computing platform functionally compatible with its upstream source, Red Hat Enterprise Linux (RHEL) and uses open source licensing.

+### SSH key pairs for secure access to Linux VMs
+Public key authentication is preferred over the use of passwords, because it provides stronger cryptographic strength that even very long passwords cannot offer.
+Each SSH key pair includes two keys, a public key and a private key.

+A public key is copied to a user account on the operating system, which is then used to encrypt data and allow secure access.
+This secured access requires using the corresponding private key to make the connection and unlock the OS user account on the VM.

+A private key remains with a user and acts as proof of that user’s identity.
+A user will only be able to authenticate successfully with a server if they have a private key that corresponds to the public key used for encryption.
+Private keys can be password protected for further security if desired.

+### Cloud-init for basic, dynamic, secure configuration
+Cloud-init is the industry standard method across multiple Linux distributions for OS initialization.
+It is supported across all major public cloud providers, provisioning systems for private cloud infrastructure, and bare-metal installations.
+Linux distributions sometimes distinguish their variants between desktop, server, and cloud editions with only the latter having cloud-init facilities.
+Increasingly server and cloud editions have combined to offer cloud-init everywhere.

+Cloud-init can identify the host infrastructure provider it is running on during boot, read any provided metadata, and initialize the system accordingly.
+This may involve setting up the network, adding storage devices, provisioning SSH access keys, and configuring many other aspects of the OS.
+Cloud-init will also parse and process any optional user or vendor data that was passed to the instance.